 - Removing or attempting to remove library materials or property without checking them out or without proper authorization.

-- Concealing or otherwise restricting access to materials in the library for the exclusive use of an individual or group.
+- Concealing or otherwise restricting access to materials in the library.

 - Bringing a weapon or hazardous item into the Law Library.